 One of the problems of working with the PRINCE2 practitioners is that the people tend to get highly focussed on definitions in the Scope of Works.
 A Scope of Works defines what the deliverables the customer is to received.

 For example, a Scope of Works for building a Data Centre Network would require an extraordinary level of understanding to fully comprehend all the systems, applications, data flows and their dependencies.
 A Scope of Works is, fundamentally, more of a general plan or overview of the works.
 That’s the problem.
-One group of people treat the Scope of Works like a legal contract while the data contained is actually a summary of technical intentions for the work to be performed.
+One group of people treat the Scope of Works like a legal contract while the data contained is actually a summary of technical intentions or guesses for the work to be performed.

 Therefore I find using precise terminology to be useful.
 After many years of reading IETF RFCs I’ve come to love RFC2119 – Key words for use in RFCs to Indicate Requirement Levels as guide to exact phrasing.
 I’ve developed the following set of text that goes into my documents.